empoweredfutures/ef-tech-docs/contributing.md

 Once you have access to a repo you can clone it locally and start coding.
 Cloning can be done with the `git clone` command or with github desktop

-You'll need a `.env` file for the project to run correctly, you can find these files on slack in the `pinned` messages, check `#frontend-team` for the main project's `.env` and check `#internal-project` for the task management app's `.env` file
+You'll need a `.env` file for the project to run correctly, you can find these files on slack in the `pinned` messages, check `#backend` for the main project's `.env` and check `#internal-project` for the task management app's `.env` file

 `.env` files are typically only for backend repos but in the case of the internal project, both the backend and frontend are a single repo